itvamsi/itvamsi/README.md

-- 👋 Hi, I’m @itvamsi
+- 👋 Hi, I’m Vamsi
 - 👀 I’m interested in Machine Learning, Full Stack Developer, Python, C++
 - 🌱 I’m currently learning golang, microservices, flutter
 - 💞️ I’m looking to collaborate on any kind mind bloggling projects
-- 📫 How to reach me ...https://github.com/itvamsi
+- 📫 How to reach me itvamsi@protonmail.com

 <!---
 itvamsi/itvamsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.